Scallop and Edamame Ganmodoki

 - 1 can scallops (small) (70 g)

 - 100 g edamame (unshelled)

 - Japanese mustard, as desired

 - Soy sauce, as needed

 Wrap the tofu in cheesecloth or paper towels.
-Sandwich it between two flat surfaces such as a chopping board or tray and place three 8 cm wide bowls or a dish weighing about 500 g on top to press for 20 minutes to remove excess water.
+Sandwich it between two flat surfaces such as a cutting board or tray, and place three 8 cm wide bowls or a dish weighing about 500 g on top.
+Press for about 20 minutes to remove excess water.

 Drain and break up the canned scallops.
 Retain 1 tbsp of the liquid.

 Parboil the edamame in lightly salted boiling water.
 Shell and remove the thin membrane.

 Place the drained tofu in a bowl and crumble it up with your hands.
 Add the scallops, the retained liquid, edamame, potato starch and 1/2 tsp of salt.
 Mix together and divide into 10 equal portions.
 Shape each into 7 cm wide rounds.

 There's no need to overmix.
 Just give a few big stirs.